 The distance between the mixing engineer and the speakers will influence the clarity of the recording.
 So, a mixing engineer is likely to create the perfect mix if other sounds and frequencies do not distort the recording.

-Acoustic treatmentsOpens in a new tab. in recording rooms tend to focus on the entire room.
+Acoustic treatments in recording rooms tend to focus on the entire room.
 The floor, walls, and ceiling affect the sound quality.
 If this room is not treated to reduce reflections, the mixer will have a harder time identifying the interruptions in the recording.

 Additionally, if the recording room had no acoustic treatments, the recording may not be satisfactory.
 The artist and sound engineers will spend a lot of time improving sound quality when the problem is not the artist but the room.

-It is important to mention that the vocal boothOpens in a new tab. is a fixed reflection point.
+It is important to mention that the vocal booth is a fixed reflection point.
 Unfortunately, not all recording studios have a sound booth to create a fixed reflection point.

 Room Size and Design